112 (band): Reunion and Q, Mike, Slim, Daron (2010–2018)

 In March 2010, it was announced via Q. Parker that 112 had returned to the studio and was recording new material.
 He broke the news via Twitter: "In the studio with my boys Mike and Daron!
 New 112 album comin soon!"
 The news of the group's reunion was also confirmed by member Daron Jones in an interview published on Sound-Savvy.com.
 Jones confirmed that the reunion would include Mike and Q, and possibly Slim.
-He commented, "Slim just didn’t want to be a part of it", but there were rumors that Slim might have had a change of heart, as he had recently recorded a song with the group called "One More Try"; however, Slim would go on to collaborate on the album, although it wouldn't be released until 2017.
-The yet-to-be-titled album currently doesn't have a release date.
+He commented, "Slim just didn't want to be a part of it", but there were rumors that Slim might have had a change of heart, as he had recently recorded a song with the group called "One More Try"; however, Slim would go on to collaborate on the album, although it would not be released until 2017.

-In January 2011, Q. Parker released a 12-month fitness calendar and announced that his solo project wlike be released sometime that year.
+In January 2011, Q. Parker released a 12-month fitness calendar and announced that his solo project will be released sometime that year.
 In March 2012, Daron confirmed that all four members of the group were reconciled and had got back together for a tour titled For The Fans Tour, which kicked off in mid-2012.

 In June 2015, the band reunited during the BET Awards to perform at the Bad Boy Reunion segment.
 Member Slim was present.

 In early 2017, the band announced they were releasing a new album.
 In the summer of the same year, they released their single "Strawberry", followed by the single and music video for "Dangerous Games".
 On October 27, 2017, the band released Q, Mike, Slim, Daron, their first album in 12 years.
 The second and final single from the album was "Both of Us" which featured band Jagged Edge and released in 2018.